 1. Standing Barbell Curls

-After you have done a few warm up sets and got some blood into your biceps, it is time for the first exercise.
-The “mass builder” as most people like to think of it as; standing barbell curls.
+After you have done a few warm-up sets and got some blood into your biceps, it is time for the first exercise.
+The “mass builder” as most people like to think of it; standing barbell curls.

 This is referred to as the “mass builder” amongst bodybuilders because it allows you to put a heavy load on your muscles.
 Arnold Schwarzenegger found this to be one of the most effective exercises for attaining some mass on your biceps.